technofocus-pte/m365cpltdeplextdepth/README.md

-## Copilot for M365 - Deploy and Extend - Depth Workshop
+## Innovate with Microsoft 365 Copilot and build your own agents

 Welcome to the **Copilot for M365 - Deploy and Extend - Depth Workshop** designed to empower you with the full potential of Copilot for Microsoft 365.